arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/get_api_collection_collection_count.md

 @startDocuBlock get_api_collection_collection_count
 @brief Counts the documents in a collection

-@RESTHEADER{GET /_api/collection/{collection-name}/count, Return number of documents in a collection, handleCommandGet:getCollectionCount}
+@RESTHEADER{GET /_api/collection/{collection-name}/count, Return number of documents in a collection, getCollectionCount}

 @HINTS
 {% hint 'warning' %}